Controversies surrounding the Islamic Revolutionary Guard Corps

-Since the establishment of Islamic Revolutionary Guard Corps (Sepah Pasdaran) the organization has been involved in economic and military activities, some of them controversial.
+Since the establishment of Islamic Revolutionary Guard Corps (also known as Sepah or Pasdaran in Iran) the organization has been involved in economic and military activities, some of them controversial.

 Human rights abuses

 The IRGC has been known to regularly practice torture and various other human rights abuses in order to suppress internal dissent.
 In 1993, Ayatollah Khamenei appointed Naghdi as deputy director of intelligence of the Quds Force, a branch of the IRGC responsible for international operations.
 Naghdi and his team allegedly committed numerous acts of torture and abuse.